-Avalanche Lake hike is the best first hike in Glacier National Park that everyone should do!
+Avalanche Lake hike is the best easy hike that everyone should do once in Glacier National Park!

 On July 7, 2020, we arrived at Glacier National Park at around noon and were able to hike Avalanche Lake at around 4 pm on the same day.
 Road access to the east side of the park was closed up to Avalanche due to snow conditions and road work.
 After about an hour, luckily, park officials reopened the road access to Avalanche Lake right at the turn to Lake McDonald Lodge.
 We decided to do the hike Avalanche knowing we’d be able to finish the hike before it got dark.